 Mary Marshall, BSN, RN, has over 30 years of experience in nursing, fitness, and health coaching, and has accumulated hundreds of hours of advanced health and wellness training.
 She currently facilitates Wellness Forum Health's weight loss program, and teaches for The Wellness Forum Institute.
-Mary works in the workplace wellness department at Union Hospital in northeastern Ohio, and is President of Eat, Learn, Live, Ltd. She is certified as a WellCoach, and has extensive experience working with people on behavioral change.
+Mary formerly worked in the workplace wellness department at Union Hospital in northeastern Ohio.
+She is now President of Eat, Learn, Live, Ltd. She is certified as a WellCoach, and has extensive experience working with people on behavioral change.